Thomas-Maier/slurmy/mkdocs/docs/interactive_slurmy/preamble.md

 In [9]: jh.jobs.hans.log
 ```

-Usually, you probably want to fix our job configuration setup to fix a systematic problem in the job's run script creation.
+Usually, you probably want to fix your job configuration setup to fix a systematic problem in the job's run script creation.
 However, you can edit the run script directly:

 ```python
 In [10]: jh.jobs.hans.edit_script()